StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

 1. [Blocks in Python](https://sourceware.org/gdb/onlinedocs/gdb/Blocks-In-Python.html)
 1. [Symbols in Python](https://sourceware.org/gdb/onlinedocs/gdb/Symbols-In-Python.html)

 Each frame has a block and the Block object will contain all the symbols for that current code block.
-We can quickly look at what is in a block by using the Python command line within Gdb.
+We can quickly look at what is in a block by using the Python command line within GDB.
 We will use [circle1.c](https://github.com/StevenLwcz/gdb-python-blog/blob/main/circle1.c) from the previous blog.

 **circle1-gdb.gdb**
 ```